mattva01/schooltool/src/schooltool/calendar/README.txt

 may be stored in the ZODB, in a relational database, as iCalendar files on disk, or computed on the fly from some other data source.

-To achieve this, schoolbell.calendar defines interfaces for calendars (ICalendar and IEditCalendar) and calendar events (ICalendarEvent) and relies on objects implementing those interfaces.
+To achieve this, schooltool.calendar defines interfaces for calendars (ICalendar and IEditCalendar) and calendar events (ICalendarEvent) and relies on objects implementing those interfaces.

 You can define your own calendar and calendar event classes.
-There are mixins (CalendarMixin, EditableCalendarMixin, CalendarEventMixin) defined in schoolbell.calendar.mixins that you can use (if you want to) to implement some of calendar/calendar event operations.
+There are mixins (CalendarMixin, EditableCalendarMixin, CalendarEventMixin) defined in schooltool.calendar.mixins that you can use (if you want to) to implement some of calendar/calendar event operations.

-There are some simple implementations of calendars and calendar events in schoolbell.calendar.simple: SimpleCalendarEvent and ImmutableCalendar.
+There are some simple implementations of calendars and calendar events in schooltool.calendar.simple: SimpleCalendarEvent and ImmutableCalendar.
 They are particularly useful for calendars that are generated on the fly.
 For example, suppose we have a list of (fictious) deadlines for a project: